Azure SQL Deployment Options

 - Failover: Azure provisions new compute, attaches to same storage (~30 seconds)

-RBPEX is the secret sauce of General Purpose tier.
-It's a local SSD buffer that caches frequently accessed data pages.
-If your working set fits in RBPEX, GP performance approaches BC performance.
+Local SSD cache is the key to General Purpose tier performance.
+Each compute node has a local SSD that caches frequently accessed data pages.
+If your working set fits in the cache, GP read performance approaches BC.
 If it doesn't → you see ~5-10ms storage latency.

 Business Critical Storage Architecture (MI & SQL DB)